-In 2008, Akonadi Foundation’s founder and then-President Quinn Delaney commissioned Melanie Cervantes, an artist with Dignidad Rebelde who was also a Program Officer for the foundation, to create a racial justice image to commemorate March 21, the International Day for the Elimination of Racial Discrimination, which commemorates the Sharpeville massacre.
-On March 21, 1960, the movement against apartheid was spreading as blacks across South Africa began demonstrating against “pass laws” that required them to carry identity cards.
+In 2008, Akonadi Foundation’s founder and then-President Quinn Delaney commissioned Melanie Cervantes, an artist with Dignidad Rebelde who was also a Program Officer for the foundation, to create a racial justice image to commemorate March 21, the International Day for the Elimination of Racial Discrimination.
+This day commemorates the Sharpeville massacre of March 21, 1960, when the South African movement against apartheid was spreading as blacks across that country began demonstrating against “pass laws” that required them to carry identity cards.
 In the township of Sharpeville, a huge crowd of black Africans gathered peacefully outside a police station, singing and subjecting themselves to arrest for failing to carry cards.
-The police opened fire, killing 69 people, among them 10 children.
+The police opened fire and killed 69 people, among them 10 children.
 It was from this history that the first image, titled ‘Building a Movement for Justice,’ was created; it inspired the launch of Akonadi Foundation’s Racial Justice Poster Project.
 Today, in the U.S. and internationally, the structures of racism live on with devastating impacts: in redevelopment policies that destroy and displace communities of color; in public school funding tied to property values; in denial of jobs to people struggling to escape the prison-industrial complex; and in immigration policy that criminalizes people of color trying to survive global exploitation.